-What Can a Handyman Do in Hammond, Louisiana?
+What Can a Handyman Do Without a License in Hammond, Louisiana?

 In Hammond (Tangipahoa Parish), most “handyman”/small repair work can be done without a Louisiana state contractor license if each job stays under Louisiana’s contractor threshold (commonly treated as $7,500 per project including labor and materials) and you are not doing regulated trade work (electrical/plumbing/HVAC).
 Even when you’re exempt from state contractor licensing, you still typically need a City of Hammond occupational/business license and must pull permits for certain types of work (structural, major electrical/plumbing/HVAC, roofs, etc.).